 Vilnius is the capital of Lithuania, one of the Baltic States.
-It shares a border with Poland, Belarus, Latvia, and on the west coast the Baltic Sea.
+It shares a border with Poland, Belarus, Latvia, and on the west coast of the Baltic Sea.
 As mentioned earlier, my encounter with the locals was always pleasant with most everyone spoke fluent English, or enough to communicate.
 However, the official language of Lithuania is Lithuanian.
 The country is apart of the EU and utilizes the Euro for its currency.
 While Vilnius is walkable you can take a taxi, Uber, or Bolt if you’re not up for walking.
-For bus schedules to and from Vilnius a good resource is Lux Express or Ecolines.
+For bus schedules to and from Vilnius, a good resource is Lux Express or Ecolines.

 How to Spend the Morning in Vilnius

 With only one day in Vilnius, expect to be busy!
 Start your morning early with a stroll through one of the largest and oldest markets in Lithuania, Halle Market.
-It’s located in old town, and open six days/week (closed on Monday’s).
+It’s located in the old town, and open six days/week (closed on Mondays).
 Hours of operation vary from 0700-1800 Tuesday-Saturday and 0700-1500 on Sunday.
 If you don’t eat at the market, for breakfast (or a cup of coffee), head to the tea house Pinavija Cafe and Bakery.
-Only a 20-minute walk from the market through old town.
+Only a 20-minute walk from the market through the old town.
 Here you can expect to enjoy incredible food and a relaxing atmosphere smelling of baked goods and ground coffee.

 After breakfast participate in the free walking tour that is offered by the team from Yellow Vilnius Free Walking Tour.
-As a solo traveler there’s no better way than to see the city on foot while making friends at the same time!
+As a solo traveler, there’s no better way than to see the city on foot while making friends at the same time!
 And free?
 Win, win!
 The team at Yellow does a great job of getting you away from the tourist hot spots and showing you tucked away gems of the city.
 Plus they load you with tons of useful information about Vilnius including the past, present, and future of the city.
-The tour is offered everyday at 1000 and 1200.
+The tour is offered every day at 1000 and 1200.

 How to Spend the Afternoon in Vilnius

 Once the afternoon hits spend time sightseeing.
 Begin in the Užupis neighborhood where there are many local bars and restaurants around to choose from.
-Užupis is a neighborhood located in the old town and an UNESCO World Heritage Site.
+Užupis is a neighborhood located in the old town and a UNESCO World Heritage Site.
 Užupis is the art district of Vilnius with nearly 1/7 of the inhabitants of being artists.
 The meaning of Užupis is “beyond the river”, with the Vilnia River separating it from the old town.

 Here you can expect to come across interactive art installations throughout the neighborhood (when I visited there were multiple pianos acting as interactive installations), street murals, and more.
 There’s a “water fountain” that doubles as a “beer fountain” on April 1st.
 And on Paupio Street you’ll find the “Constitution of Užupis” along a wall which is translated into 23 different languages.
 Rules include – “A dog as the right to be a dog”, “People have the right to be happy”, etc.

-In Užupis you’ll find local pubs such as Špunka and restaurants such as Sweet Root (reservations necessary), Užupio Picerija, and more.
+In Užupis, you’ll find local pubs such as Špunka and restaurants such as Sweet Root (reservations necessary), Užupio Picerija, and more.
 It’s the perfect area to stay for lunch or a drink.

 Once you’re done exploring Užupis head back to the old town to hit the main sites of Vilnius.
 These include St Anne’s Church, a beautiful gothic church located near Užupis, free entrance, and open seven days/week from 1000-1800.
 Walk along Pilies Street, one of the main streets in town where you’ll find bars, restaurants, and an outdoor market.
 Pass by Gate of Dawn, one of the most important historical and religious sites in Vilnius.
 And admire Grand Church of St John and the Vilnius Cathedral from outside.